-During phase three of the EU ETS, the free allowances of CO_2 received by the Group reduced from 74,155 in 2013 to 62,160 in 2020.
+The free allowances of $CO_2$ received by the Group were reduced from 74,155 in 2013 to 57,919 in 2021.
 The missing emissions allowances are purchased on the European exchange market.
-The price increased from \notin 4.15/allowance in December 2016 to \notin 45.10/allowance on 20 April 2021.
-The free allowances received by the Group for 2021 are not yet known but will be significantly lower than in 2020.
+The price increased from $\notin$ 4/allowance in December 2016 to $\notin$ 96/allowance in February 2022.
 One of the Exacompta Clairefontaine Group's objectives is to reduce its CO2 emissions from fossil fuels by investing in renewable energy and taking action to limit energy consumption.

-It should also be noted that Papeteries de Clairefontaine sends a portion of the CO_2 contained in the smoke generated by its boilers to a precipitated calcium carbonate (PCC) production facility.
-In 2020, almost 12,157 tonnes of CO_2 was consumed during the process and was not emitted into the atmosphere (11,927 tonnes in 2019).
-Following a change in the regulations, this CO_2 can be deducted from the emissions declared to the authorities in 2020, which explains the sharp reduction seen in the charts displayed on the previous page.
+Papeteries de Clairefontaine sends a portion of the CO2 contained in the smoke generated by its boilers to a precipitated calcium carbonate (PCC) production facility.
+In 2021, as such 11,421 tonnes of CO2 was consumed during the process and not emitted into the atmosphere.
+Following a change in the regulations, this exported CO2 has been deducted from our emissions since 2020, which explains the sharp reduction seen in the charts on the previous page.